pavlejviki/asteroid-robots/README.md

 ```
 pip install -r requirements.txt
 ```
-6. Add a .txt file with the required instructions to be executed:
+6. Add an instructions.txt file in the project's main directory with the required instructions to be executed:
 ### Example

 ```